How to redeem your Velocity Points for flights to the USA

 Want to fly to the US courtesy of your frequent flyer rewards?
 Your Velocity Points can make it a reality.

 Flights from Australia to the United States generally offer greater reward value for customers who want to redeem their Velocity Frequent Flyer Points.
 Due to the high demand, it can also be one of the hardest flights to find availability.
 If you’re unable to find a Virgin Australia flight, check availability on one of its partnered airlines.
 The partnered airlines open up new options, offering wider availability and flexibility for redeeming flights with your Velocity Points.
 Use this guide to discover how you can redeem your Velocity Points for flights to the US,

 How can I redeem Velocity Points for flights to the USA?

-If you can’t find a Virgin Australia flight to the US, you may have better luck with one of Virgin Australia’s many airline partners.
-You can redeem your Velocity Points for flights with Singapore Airlines, Hawaiian Airlines and Etihad.
-The cost of redeeming your points is similar between Virgin Australia and Etihad (though points costs for Etihad are due to rise in June), while Singapore and Hawaiian Airlines tend to be more expensive.
+If you can’t find a Virgin Australia flight to the US, you may have better luck with one of Virgin Australia’s airline partners.
+You can redeem your Velocity Points for longer flights with Singapore Airlines, Hawaiian Airlines and Etihad.
+The cost of redeeming your points is more expensive with these partners.
 You can compare how much it might cost below.

 With the ability to link your Velocity program with Singapore Airlines’ KrisFlyer program, you can transfer points to and from the programs depending on which airline you wish to redeem your points with.

 Velocity redemptions on Singapore Airlines flights to the USA

 Fly with Singapore Airlines from Australia to destinations in the US such as Houston, Los Angeles, New York, Boston and San Francisco.
-If you’re looking to fly from Sydney to Los Angeles, you could take a Singapore Airlines flight with stopovers in Singapore and Tokyo.
-The total flight will take you over 35 hours and requires 131,863 Velocity Frequent Flyer Points.
+If you’re looking to fly from Sydney to Los Angeles, you could take a Singapore Airlines flight with a stopovers in Singapore and Tokyo.
+The total flight will take you over 35 hours and requires 100,000 Velocity Frequent Flyer Points from Sydney to Los Angeles via Singapore.